1. What Does Derby Mean to You?

 4. Do you have a Pre-Bout Ritual?

-5. What inspired you to become a Coach?
+5. What inspired you to remain a KnockOut?

-6. What do you remember about coaching your first bout?
+6. What do you remember about your first bout?

 8. Where do you see yourself in five years